-Assistant Dean, Innovation Center
+Assistant Dean for the Innovation Center

 Instructor, Program in Medical Engineering